jadebono/curriculum_vitae/README.md

 **Project:** Foundation of the [Malta Classics Association](https://classicsmalta.org/) **Date:** 2010

-**Note:** Before I launched the [Classical Studies at Intermediate Matsec Level](https://www.jc.um.edu.mt/his-rel/aboutus/classicalstudies) syllabus, I proposed to set up a new NGO, [Malta Classics Association](https://classicsmalta.org/), to serve as outreach on Latin and Ancient Greek to the general public, providing not only education to the general public, but to serve as a medium through which new students might be attracted to the [BA Classics](https://www.um.edu.mt/courses/overview/UBAHCLAFT-2022-3-O) degree.
+**Note:** I set up the [Malta Classics Association](https://classicsmalta.org/), an NGO to serve as outreach on Latin and Ancient Greek to the general public, providing not only education to the general public, but to serve as a medium through which new students might be attracted to the [BA Classics](https://www.um.edu.mt/courses/overview/UBAHCLAFT-2022-3-O) degree.
 I was the founding member, with membership no. 1, and I served on the committee till 2013.

 ### `Mentoring`